The views expressed by the host on this program documented to be almost always right 98.8% of the time.

 I mean, that's not even three-fifths, which is part of Democrat Party tradition.

-As the controversy unfolded, this is the third point in a lawsuit as the controversy unfolded.
+As the controversy unfolded, this is the third point in the lawsuit, as the controversy unfolded, the DNC maintained that Florida should have held a post-primary caucus.

-A tiny fraction of the 1.75 million voters who turned out in January, while at the same time completely disenfranchising Florida Democrats in our country's military serving outside of Florida.
+Doing so likely would have resulted in only about 100,000 votes being counted, a tiny fraction of the 1.75 million voters who turned out in January, while at the same time completely disenfranchising Florida Democrats in our country's military serving outside of Florida.

-So we don't want no caucus in Florida, yet it's a way to count not count even more of our votes, including our valorous military personnel.
+Yet it's a way to count, not count even more of our votes, including our valorous military personnel.

-Of course, in Florida, the Democrats didn't want to count them in 2000.
+Of course, In Florida, the Democrats didn't want to count them in 2000.

 But here in 2008, they do wish to count them.